Zaid-Ajaj/the-elmish-book/chapters/scaling/multi-page-routing.md

         ]
     ]
 ```
 And with that, we finish up our last sample application of this chapter.
-A lot of large applications follow this exact sturcture, only with many more pages and different behaviors per page.
+A lot of large applications follow this exact structure, only with many more pages and different behaviors per page.
 I have demonstrated the fundamental aspects of data communication with respect to routing and hope that you will be able to adapt the techniques learnt in this chapter to suit your application's needs.

 You can find the full source code of this application in the repository [Zaid-Ajaj/login-with-url-extended](https://github.com/Zaid-Ajaj/login-with-url-extended)